-In my toddler class, there is a child, Shanice, who has always been driven to interact with her peers.
+In my RIE® Parent Infant Guidance class for toddlers and their parents, there is a child, Shanice, who has always been driven to interact with her peers.
 She loves giving the other children hugs, taking their clothes on and off, touching their heads and faces, talking to them, and taking toys from them.

 Here are three examples of Shanice interacting with her peers.
 I wonder if you see the same thing in these play vignettes as I do?